 Who is behind La Grande Alliance?

-La Grande Alliance is an MOU between the Cree Nation and Quebec government.
+La Grande Alliance is a Memorandum of Understanding between the Cree Nation and Quebec government.
 It follows through on the first modern-day treaty, the James Bay and Northern Quebec Agreement of 1975 and the Paix des Braves Agreement of 2002 that call for partnership between our nations.
 The Cree Nation and Quebec government will work together to plan the development of the Eeyou Istchee region, with the aim of building a legacy for Québec-First Nations relationships.

 Who will manage the program?